classgraph/classgraph/README.md

 FastClasspathScanner
 ====================

-Uber-fast, ultra-lightweight classpath scanner for Java, Scala and other JVM languages.

 [[Link to main repo, in case you're looking at a fork.]](https://github.com/lukehutch/fast-classpath-scanner)

+FastClasspathScanner is an uber-fast, ultra-lightweight classpath scanner for Java, Scala and other JVM languages.

 **What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
 In many ways, classpath scanning offers the *inverse of the Java reflection API:*